January 2025 Southern California wildfires: Entertainment and sports industries

 The Weeknd postponed the release of his sixth album, Hurry Up Tomorrow, which has as its lead single the song "Dancing in the Flames", and canceled an accompanying concert at the Rose Bowl out of "respect and concern" for the residents of Los Angeles County.
 Beyoncé postponed a major announcement that was set for January 14, 2025, and donated $2.5 million to wildfire relief efforts through her non-profit organization, BeyGood.
 Nine Inch Nails postponed official announcements regarding their Peel it Back Tour for 2025 out of respect for the situation.
 Alessia Cara substituted the release of the single "Fire" from her upcoming album, Love & Hyperbole, originally due for release on January 17, 2025, with a different song due to the wildfires.

 Transportation

-Los Angeles County Supervisor and LA Metro Board Chair Janice Hahn authorized the suspension of fare collection on January 8 because of intermittent power outages that made it difficult for users to buy and load fare cards.
+Los Angeles County Supervisor and Los Angeles Metro Board Chair Janice Hahn authorized the suspension of fare collection on January 8 because of intermittent power outages that made it difficult for users to buy and load fare cards.
 The suspension was later extended further "while the wildfire crisis continues".
-Some Los Angeles bus lines were suspended while some were detoured as a result of the wind and wildfire damage to the city.
+Some Los Angeles Metro Bus lines were suspended while some were detoured as a result of the wind and wildfire damage to the city.
 The Los Angeles International Airport remained operational throughout the wildfires.
 Though several airlines have waived change fees for flights to LA and Orange County.
 Some flights to Burbank were also diverted.
 As of 10:45 a.m.
 PST on January 8, FlightAware indicated that around 18% of flights in Burbank were canceled and 11% were delayed.